krzysztofzuraw/blog/src/posts/2022-01-06-typescript-swagger.md

 The second thing is: do we want to generate `axios` client or not?
 We decided to generate it.
 We then change existing axios client setup with new generated client.
 Cons?
 We found out that is it hard to keep axios, swagger-typescript-api in sync so the types do not break.
 As of time of this writing we had to pin axios to `0.21.4` to avoid such break.

-Code for generating type can be found below:
+Code for generating types can be found below:

 ```js
 const { generateApi } = require('swagger-typescript-api');